-The two-year program is designed to meet the requirements for an Associate of Science in Physics from CNM and prepare a student to obtain a Bachelor of Science in Physics at the University of New Mexico.
+This program is designed to meet the requirements for an Associate of Science in Physics from CNM and prepare a student to obtain a Bachelor of Science in Physics at the University of New Mexico.
 The AS in Physics will also satisfy many of the requirements for a Bachelor of Science degree in Astronomy at UNM.
 However, students from CNM seeking a baccalaureate degree may also transfer to other institutions.
 Students interested in transfer to UNM should consult the UNM Physics and Astronomy Department.
 Students should always refer to the catalog of their intended transfer institution for admission, program, course, and graduation requirements.
 College catalogs are generally available online.
-Students should also consult a faculty advisor and/or an Academic Coach with CNM Connect Services.
+Students should also consult the School Advisor in the School of Math, Science and Engineering at CNM.

 Many of the courses in this degree are transferable and some may be applied to four-year degree programs.
 CNM currently has transfer agreements with many colleges and universities in New Mexico and elsewhere.

 Program Proficiencies and/or Prerequisites